 Patch scripts are shipped inside the distribution at the following location:

-If you do choose to apply a database patch, then you must apply all patch scripts that are within the bounds of your update path.
+If you do choose to apply a database patch, then you must apply all patch scripts that are within the bounds of your upgrade path.
 This means if your current patch version is

 X.X.5 you have to execute all patch scripts first where

 Each patch script contains a comment what the fixes are related to and a link to the corresponding Camunda Jira issue.

 The following list is an overview of all currently available patch scripts:

 |Camunda Version||Patch file||Description||Affected databases||Issue link|